Embracing the Magicality of Science

 Indeed, let us not be fooled by overly simple distinctions between science, religion, and magic.
 The magicality of science and the factishes we produce on a daily basis are reminders that these domains have existed together all the time.
 Europeans may have a lot to learn from Indian practices that openly embrace these complexities.

 Kocku von Stuckrad is one of the co-founders and co-directors of Counterpoint: Navigating Knowledge.
 As a Professor of Religious Studies at the University of Groningen (Netherlands), he works on the cultural history of religion, science, and philosophy in Europe.
-A revised English version of his recent German book will be published as The Soul in the Twentieth Century: Insights in Psychology, Science, Nature, Philosophy, Spirituality, and Politics from Europe and America by Columbia University Press in 2021.
+A revised English version of his recent German book will be published as A Cultural History of the Soul: Europe and North America from 1870 to the Present by Columbia University Press in 2021.
 He lives in Berlin.

 Counterpoint blogs may be reprinted with the following acknowledgement: “This article was published by Counterpoint Navigating Knowledge on 22 September 2020.”